asuwargo/Recipe-Analysis/README.md

 ></iframe>

 **Performance:** The final model achieved an RMSE of **578.9** on the test set, compared to the baseline RMSE of **583.4**.
-This is an improvement over the baseline, showing that adding tag features and the log transform helped the model better predict calories.
-The improvement makes sense because tags directly encode the type and dietary nature of a recipe, which is strongly related to calorie content — something that `'n_steps'` and `'n_ingredients'` alone could not capture.
+While the improvement is modest, it does show that adding tag features and the log transform helped the model better predict calories.
+The small improvement is likely because `'n_steps'` and `'n_ingredients'` are weakly correlated with calories to begin with (0.14 and 0.12 respectively), so even with better features the model struggles to predict calories accurately without nutritional information.
+The assignment intentionally avoids using nutritional columns to prevent data leakage, which limits how much the model can improve.

+## Fairness Analysis

+**Groups:**
+- **Group X (Old recipes):** Recipes submitted before 2010
+- **Group Y (New recipes):** Recipes submitted in 2010 or after

+**Evaluation Metric:** RMSE — the same metric used to evaluate the final model.

+**Null Hypothesis:** The model is fair.
+Its RMSE for old recipes and new recipes are roughly the same, and any difference is due to random chance.

+**Alternative Hypothesis:** The model is unfair.
+Its RMSE for old recipes is different from its RMSE for new recipes.

+**Test Statistic:** Difference in RMSE (old recipes − new recipes).

+**Significance Level:** 0.05

+**Results:**
+- RMSE for old recipes (before 2010): **567.8**
+- RMSE for new recipes (2010 or after): **597.6**
+- Observed difference: **-29.8**
+- p-value: **0.614**

+**Conclusion:** Since the p-value of 0.614 is well above the 0.05 significance level, we fail to reject the null hypothesis.
+The difference in RMSE between old and new recipes is not statistically significant and is likely due to random chance.
+The model appears to perform equally well for both old and new recipes.

+<iframe
+  src="assets/fairness-analysis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>